ochko/stardict-mn-dics/README.md

 - dictionary.ifo
 - dictionary.idx

 You should edit **dictionary.ifo** file to set name of the dictionary.
 But don't touch lines *wordcount, idxfilesize, sametypesequence*.
-These are important informations for startdict to understand structure of your dictionary.
+These are internal info for startdict to understand structure of dictionary file.
-To install new dictionay create new directory under **/usr/share/stardict/dic** and copy 3 files above into new direcrtory.
+To install built dictionay create a directory under **/usr/share/stardict/dic** and copy 3 files above into new direcrtory.

 #How to convert from babylon dictionaries
 -----------------------------------------